shrimpza/unreal-package-lib/README.md

 Also provided via the `Umod` class is the ability to read and extract the contents of `.umod` installers, commonly used to distribute larger Unreal and Unreal Tournament modifications.

+Finally, reading of Unreal Engine's `.int` files is provided via the `IntFile` class, which simplifies processing some of the non-INI file like properties contained within these files.

 ## Current Implementation

 - Reading all a packages' exported objects and their properties.
-- Read and export textures.
+- Read and export textures from most supported formats.
 - Light-weight memory efficient implementation.
 - Use Umod package contents in combination with the package reader, to allow inspecting and exporting objects without needing to extract the Umod